 Redhawk Logistics specializes in freight brokerage while also offering value-added 3PL services like bulk storage and distribution.
 This makes it a good fit for manufacturers, wholesalers, and importers.

 While it doesn’t cater as well to young, growing businesses and has a smaller carrier network compared to top competitor NTG, Redhawk sets itself apart with unique full-service options that extend beyond basic freight shipping.

 Read our 3PL buyer’s guide to learn more.

 In particular, we recommend Redhawk Logistics for:

-- Manufacturers, importers, and B2B sellers: A variety of freight methods are available to transport goods across the US, Mexico, and Canada for manufacturers, importers, and B2B sellers.
+- North American sellers: A variety of freight methods are available to transport goods across the US, Mexico, and Canada for manufacturers, importers, and B2B sellers.
 Plus US warehousing and distribution services to complete the supply chain.

 - Heavy hauls or valuable project cargo: Ensure safe, timely, and cost-effective transit of prefab buildings, heavy equipment, industrial components, and other structures.
 Redhawk has expertise in oversize regulations of all 50 states.

 - Fragile or high-value goods: Common freight carriers can move items within these categories, but will only offer 10 cents per pound in insuring your freight.
 Redhawk can arrange your shipment with a van line—which are transportation companies that use large motor vans to move items that require more attention.
-It offers additional insurance to cover your item’s value.
+It also offers additional insurance to cover your item’s value.